There are over 800 species of ticks in the world, which together transmit a wide range of bacterial, viral, protozoal and allergic diseases.

 Hard ticks (Ixodidae)

-As they are ambush predators, they are mainly found in the transition brush zone between a wooded area and grassland, where their usual prey, such as deer, often hang about.
+They are mainly encountered in the transition brush zone between a wooded area and grassland, where their usual prey, such as deer, often hang about.
 Travellers who are camping or hiking in forested parts of Europe, or on a walking safari in Africa are particularly at risk.

-Examples of relatively common diseases transmitted by hard ticks include:
+Examples of human diseases transmitted by hard ticks include:

-Regular inspections of the skin, particularly around the waistline should be carried out in the evening and any ticks removed with a tick remover.
-If a red ‘target rash’ occurs, particularly one with a black centre (‘eschar’), this should be squeezed to try and express any remaining mouthparts.
+Regular inspections of the skin, particularly around the waistline should be carried out in the evening and any ticks promptly removed with a fingernail or tick remover to avoid expressing the contents of the tick’s abdomen.
+If a ‘target rash’ (circular, red ring around the bite site) occurs, particularly one with a black centre (‘eschar’), this should be squeezed to try and express any remaining mouthparts.

-Symptoms of fever or headache should be treated with doxycycline, or a suitable alternative in children.
+Systemic symptoms e.g. fever, headache or fatigue following a confirmed or suspected tick bite should be treated with doxycycline, or a suitable alternative in children.

 Tick-borne encephalitis (TBE)